SunderJS/kit/README.md

 ## Installation
 ```
-npm i sunder-kit
+npm i @sunder/kit
 ```

 ## Documentation
-👷‍♀️  Guides and long-form docs are to-do, use the Typescript typings and comments for now..
+👷‍♀️  Guides and long-form docs are to-do, use the Typescript typings as your guide for now.

 The docs will live on [sunderjs.com](https://sunderjs.com).